-Secure Arithmetic Circuit Evaluation
+3.1 Secure Arithmetic Circuit Evaluation

-Secure multi-party computations can simulate any arithmetic circuit or boolean circuit evaluation (Ben-Or, Goldwasser, & Widgerson 1988).
+Secure multi-party computations can simulate any arithmetic circuit [BOGW88] or boolean circuit [Kil88,Gol04] evaluation.
 An arithmetic circuit can be intuitively imagined as a directed graph without cycles where each node is described either by an addition/subtraction or by a multiplication operator (see Figure 1).
 Each leaf is a constant.
 In a secure arithmetic circuit evaluation, a set of participants perform the operations of an arithmetic circuit over some inputs, each input being either public or an (encrypted/shared) secret of one of them.
 The result of the arithmetic circuit are the values of some predefined nodes.
 The protocol can be designed to reveal the result to only a subset of the agents, while none of them learns anything about intermediary values.
 One says that the multi-party computation simulates the evaluation of the arithmetic circuit.
 A boolean circuit is similar, just that the leafs are boolean truth values, false or true, often represented as 0 and 1.
 The rest of the nodes are boolean operators like AND or XOR.
 A function does not have to be represented in this form to be solvable using general secure arithmetic circuit evaluation.
 It only needs to have such an equivalent representation.
 For example, the operation $\sum{i=B}^{E} f(i)$ is an arithmetic circuit if B and E are public constants and f(i) is an arithmetic circuit.
-The same is true about $\prod{i=B}^{E} f(i)$.
+The same is true about $\prod{i=B}^{E} f(i)$ .
 Such constructs are useful when designing arithmetic circuits.

 There must be some machinery to compute the result of the circuit from the inputs.
 However, existing techniques allow for the secret inputs not to be revealed to this machinery.
-Namely the machinery works only with encrypted secrets that it cannot decrypt.
+Namely the machinery works only with encrypted secrets that it cannot decrypt (i.e. using Shamir's secret sharing [Sha79], detailed later).